 For the same transfer, WorldRemit will charge you a $2.99 fee and a margin of 2.78% on top of the mid-market rate.
 TransferWise is similarly cheaper, charging you a $9.04 fee and zero exchange rate margin – meaning they’re generally a better option if transferring a large amount of money.
 If you use InstaReM, you’ll pay a fee of $5 and a margin of 0.48%.
 So the fees you’ll pay on your $1000 transfer with WorldRemit, TransferWise, and InstaRem are $30.79, $9.04, and $9.80.

 To find the best way to send money online and to know exactly how much your recipient will get when using the different providers and banks, you can use our comparison tool.
 Nothing beats the knowledge that the provider you are choosing for your next transfer is the fastest and the most affordable.

 For the best experience when sending money to any country or even locally, you have to play by the rules set by each provider.
-Failure to abide fully by their requirements right may cause unnecessary delays or even transfer cancellations.
+Failure to abide fully by their requirements may cause unnecessary delays or even transfer cancellations.
 Below are some of the best practices to follow when making your transfers.

-However, depending on where you’re transferring money from/to, the currency pairing your transfer needs, and the amount you are sending, the total fees and charges will be different for each provider.
-It’s only by comparing your options that you can truly find the best way to transfer money overseas.
+Depending on where you’re transferring money from/to, the currency pairing your transfer needs, and the amount you are sending, the total fees and charges will be different for each provider.
+It’s only by comparing the options that you can truly find the best way to transfer money overseas.